isiyascs/React-shopping-cart/README.md

-# React-shopping-cart
+# React-shopping-cart steps to use
-Click Clone or download.
+1-Click Clone or download.
-Copy the clone URL for the repository(HTTPS).
+2-Copy the clone URL for the repository(HTTPS).
-Open Terminal.
+3-Open Terminal.
-Change the current working directory to the location where you want the cloned directory to be made.
+4-Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the URL you copied.
+5-Type git clone, and then paste the URL you copied.
-Press Enter.
-Your local clone will be created.
+6-Your local clone will be created.
-Enter into cloned directory.
+7-Enter into cloned directory.
-Type npm start command.
+8-Type npm start command.
-You will be directed to a website where you can see the Shopping Cart UI.
+9You will be directed to a website where you can see the Shopping Cart UI.